-The work/life balance of graphic designers is rated 3.7/5 on Glassdoor, which is reasonably good.
+Graphic designers’ work/life balance is rated 3.7/5 on Glassdoor, which is reasonably good.
 For comparison, the average work-life balance rating across all companies was 3.2 in 2015.

 Graphic designer demographics

-The great majority of graphic designers in the US are over 30 years old.
-More than three-quarters are white, and over two-thirds are Bachelor’s degree holders.
+Most graphic designers in the US are over 30 years old.
+Over three-quarters are white, and over two-thirds are holders of Bachelor’s degree.
 There are slightly more female graphic designers than male, though the gender split is fairly even.